lopesa/roast_log_build/README.md

 This is my project of building a basic MEAN stack app.
-This is a roaster log app, but really I'm just getting used to the core functionality of all the parts of the stack.
-I'm learning to roast coffee and that has data, so I'm making a coffee roasting app to learn both.

-####install node dependencies
+It's a coffee roast logger.

+It's set to use non-local hosting so if you wre to download it you'd have to make those changes accordingly.
+Other than that you could run it locally with

     npm install

-####install vendor dependencies
 		bower install

-####the rest of this setup is only if you are going to process scss files
-css files are inlcuded so feel free to just use them instead

-basic ruby setup (for Compass and Susy) ignore if you have already

-	update ruby
-	gem update --system

-install the ruby package manager "bundler"

-	sudo gem install bundle

-####install ruby dependencies from config.rb file
-	bundle install

-####watch for changes to to scss files to signal new rewrites to css files
-	compass watch

-##TO DO

-* image zoomer

-* user login

-* validation on image upload

-* graph of roast temp

-* all of the details of the image upload.
-Deleting the image on deleting a roast.
+		grunt.